 Quicker Solution: Find Leaves and Prune it as soon as you find fungal leaf blight lesions.

-What you can do is use insecticidal soaps or Neel oil to prevent them from coming back.
+What you can do is use insecticidal soaps or Neel oil to prevent spider mites from coming back and it will solve the white spots problem.
 You can also try excess water on Colocasia leaves to do that but it’s not recommended as this creates another fungal problem on the leaf.

 Phyllosticta Leaf Spot